 Dampness, rot and infestation

 Repair category 1

 Notes No evidence of such defects was noted in the readily accessible areas of the property.

 Chimney stacks

 Repair category 2

-Notes Whilst not bad, the chimney is starting to weather and will require some attention in the foreseeable future.
+Notes From ground level, some weathering was noted and it is likely the chimney will require some attention in the foreseeable future.

-A builder can advise further.